baderouaich/Enigma/README.md

 - :hammer_and_wrench: Useful tools like Password Generator, Hashing and System & Hardware Information
 - :computer: User Interface & Command-Line Interface support
 - :shield: Strongest Encryption Algorithms of the Decade
-- :package: GZip Compression by default to reduce cipher size if sharing or uploading to clouds
+- :package: GZip Compression by default to reduce cipher size if sharing or uploading files to clouds
 - :briefcase: SQLite3 Database system to save, import and export encryption records
 - :octocat: Open Source of course!
 -->